+Empowering undocumented young people to achieve educational and career goals

+>

-STEP 6: Gather Your Fees or Request a Fee Exemption
+> STEP 6: Gather Your Fees or Request a Fee Exemption

-Fees: The fees for DACA are $85 biometrics fee + $380 work authorization document fee = $465 total.
+> Fees: The fees for DACA are $85 biometrics fee + $380 work authorization document fee = $465 total.
 Fee Exemption (must be completed and approved before you file): You cannot apply for a fee waiver, but there are some very limited exemptions.
 There are fee exemptions for those under 18, homeless, in foster care, lacking parental support, with income less than 150% of federal poverty guidelines, who cannot care for themselves because of chronic disability, or who have accumulated very serious medical-related debt.
 There will be a separate fee exemption form, which must be approved before a DACA request can be filed without a fee.
 It is hard to know how long it will take to review fee exemption requests.
 Check USCIS for more information about these exemptions, and how to apply.
 Other Financial Assistance: If you need help paying the application fees, you can apply for money from the Fund for DREAMers.

-Many organizations have established lending circles for DREAMers, which are zero-fee, zero-interest credit-building social loans.
-Mission Asset Fund in San Francisco provides a $155 charitable donation and will loan DREAMers the remaining $310 for their DACA application.
+> Many organizations have established lending circles for DREAMers, which are zero-fee, zero-interest credit-building social loans.
+Mission Asset Fund in San Francisco provides a $465 loan - paid in ten monthly installments of $46.50 - to DREAMers for their DACA application or renewal.
 Check out Lending Circles for DREAMers.

-STEP 7: Get a Consultation from an immigration attorney
+> STEP 7: Get a Consultation from an immigration attorney